zhukovskyy/zhukovskyy/README.md

 ### 👋 Bio

+PhD, Associate Professor at the Department of Applied Mathematics, [National University of Water and Environmental Engineering (NUWM)](https://nuwm.edu.ua/), Ukraine.
-PhD Software Engineer & Tech Lead working at the intersection of IoT, AI systems, and cloud architectures.
+Software Engineer & Tech Lead working at the intersection of IoT, AI systems, and cloud architectures.
 I build large-scale monitoring platforms, intelligent assistants, and research-driven solutions used in academia and industry.

+**Academic Background:**
+- PhD in Mathematical Modelling and Computational Methods (2018) – thesis on mass transfer modeling in porous media
+- Master's in Computer Engineering, System Programming (Lviv Polytechnic National University, 2007)
+- Winner of the 2018 Rivne Regional State Administration Prize for Young Scientists

+**Teaching & Research:**
+- Associate Professor teaching courses in software design, parallel computing, AI systems, computer networks, and modern operating systems
+- Supervise diploma projects, bachelor's and master's theses
+- Coach teams for competitive programming (ACM ICPC semifinals, KPI-Open competitions)
+- Mentor at Rivne Minor Academy of Sciences – students won multiple awards in national research competitions

+**Professional Experience:**
-- 15+ years of experience in software engineering, IoT communication, and distributed systems.
+- 15+ years in software engineering, IoT communication, and distributed systems
+- Previously worked at BLStream (international company) on CDMA technologies and mobile device programming
-- Lead and co-author of projects in water tank monitoring, smart agriculture, AI assistants for universities, and eco-labeling on blockchain.
+- Lead and co-author of projects in water tank monitoring, smart agriculture, AI assistants for universities, and eco-labeling on blockchain
-- Comfortable bridging research, prototype, and production: from hardware and telemetry to cloud APIs and user-facing apps.
+- Comfortable bridging research, prototype, and production: from hardware and telemetry to cloud APIs and user-facing apps

 ### 🛠 Tech Stack (selection)